Understanding Final Expense Insurance

 Direct Cremation Services

-If you prefer simplicity and minimal cost, direct cremation services provide basic cremation without traditional funeral services for as little as $995 to $2,100.
+If you prefer simplicity and minimal cost, direct cremation services provide basic cremation without traditional funeral services for an average of about $2,200 nationally.
 This option eliminates the need for insurance entirely but doesn't provide a traditional funeral service or burial.

 Is Final Expense Insurance Worth It?